ChihChiu29/go-docker/README.md

 # go-docker

-Make it easier to use Go over Docker.
+Make it easier to use Go from the official golang Docker container.

 # Usage